django/deps/draft/orm-field-api-related-improvement.rst

 I would like to try the more direct approach.
 The reasons are,

-1. Define clear definition of relation fields class hierarchy and naming. at present the class names for reverse relation and backreference is quite confusing, like BackReference of any relation class is being called
+1. Define clear definition of relation fields class hierarchy and naming At present the class names for reverse relation and backreference is quite confusing.
+Like RemoteField is actually holding the information about any Fields relation which are now

+2. I have plan to introduce OneToManyField which can be used directly and will be the main ReverseForeignKey

+3.